Monday, September 25, 2023

 But remember – we are talking only about the number of licensed guns.

 You must already know that there are unlicensed guns in India as well.
 We do not have much data on that.
-But take a look at this report- As per the latest NCRB report, more than 2447 unlicensed
+But – As per the latest NCRB report, more than 12447 unlicensed arms were seized in 2021 from Haryana.

-arms were seized in 2020 from Haryana.
-Now where the state has nearly 4 lakh licensed weapons, 2447 doesn’t sound a lot.
-But this data probably means that we don’t really know much about unlicensed guns Guns, unfortunately, play a prominent role in the politics and culture of Haryana
+Now where the state has nearly 4 lakh licensed weapons, 12447 doesn’t sound like a lot.
+But this data probably means that we don’t know much about unlicensed guns Guns, unfortunately, play a prominent role in the politics and culture of Haryana

 IAS officer Chander Gaind, who has served in Patiala says, “Haryanvi crave guns; from calling ministers to officers, they can do anything to obtain a gun.”